NEW YORK (1010 WINS) -- The Governors Ball is dropping DaBaby.

 Dua Lipa, who recorded a version of her hit song "Levitating" with the rapper, also has now distanced herself from him.
 Some playlists from Apple Music have also removed him.

 DaBaby sparked widespread anger for spreading AIDS misinformation.

 "If you didn't show up today with HIV, AIDS, any of them sexually transmitted diseases that'll make you die in two, three weeks, put your cell phone light up," DaBaby was filmed telling a crowd at a Miami concert last month.

-Major artists and past collaborators including Elton John, and Madonna have called out the rapper for his remarks.
+Major artists and past collaborators including Elton John, Madonna and Dua Lipa called out the rapper for his remarks.